Well, Hello My Beautiful #RedCarpetCurlsRoyalty,

 For example, if you expose your hair to a lot of chemicals (relaxers) or high heat practices (straightening hair) it will take longer to repair that damage, versus someone coming in with minimal to no damage.

 Since I spent my life straightening my hair every single week, I had a lot of damage and didn’t see a noticeable change in my hair until around months 4-6.
-After this, my hair began to look, feel, and respond much better until all damage was healed and almost five years later left with the healthiest hair of my life even during medical treatments for my liver!
+After this, my hair began to look, feel, and respond much better until all damage was healed and almost six years later, left with the healthiest hair of my life even during medical treatments for my liver!
 Your hair will show the commitment you give to it, just give it time.

 Does The Curly Girl Method Cause Hair Loss?